Criminal Defense Attorneys In Columbia, SC

 Your Miranda Rights will include the right to be silent and avoid incriminating yourself and the right to have an attorney present before questioning.
 As soon as you request an attorney, the police are not allowed to interrogate you further, until that attorney arrives.
 This is how the system ensures that police do not abuse their power.
 However, if you make a spontaneous admission of guilt, outside of an interrogation, then this can still be used against you.
 If the police violate your rights, then any statements you made may be suppressed.

 When you are transferred to Bond Court for a bond hearing, you will face a Magistrate Judge to decide if you should be released while your charges are pending, whether bond should apply, and the value of that bond.
 The judge will make these decisions, based on evidence and comments from the defense attorney and prosecution attorney.
-This is an important part of your case, and you need to have a good criminal defense attorney present.
+This is an important part of your case, and you need to have a good criminal defense lawyer present.

 Your lawyer will be able to speak on your behalf to get a bond.
 A judge may require a deposit that must be paid for your conditional release from jail.
 This is paid to the court by yourself or by a bail bondsman, who will charge 10 to 15%.
 A bail bondsman can pay your bond, and be repaid when your obligations are fulfilled.